Continuing Professional Development (CPD)

 Members of other grades are also encouraged to undertake Structured Learning and Development (SLD).

 A small, random selection of Members and Fellows are surveyed each month and requested to submit their CPD records for the previous 12 months.
-The data is analysed by the Education and Training team and feedback given on any areas for potential improvement.
+The data is analysed by the Professional Development Team and feedback given on any areas for potential improvement.

 Here is a Members FAQ Guide to CPD Members FAQ Guide to CPD.
 This document will help you understand what can count as CPD but in a nutshell it is anything where you have learnt something new, updated knowledge, learnt new skills etc.